Sara Lund

 Sara Lund (born 1973) is an American musician.
-She is best known as the drummer for the post-hardcore Olympia, Washington band Unwound for a decade until their break up in 2002.
+She is best known as the drummer for the Olympia, Washington post-hardcore band Unwound for a decade until their break up in 2002.
 Lund was playing for Witchypoo when she joined Unwound in 1992 replacing original drummer Brandt Sandeno.

 Lund started playing drums in school band and got her first drum set when she was fourteen.
 She has played drums in bands ever since.
 She is entirely self-taught other than school band.
 She has been called "one of the most unconventional, inventive, original drummers of the past twenty years."